Profile

 Research Interests

-Dr. LeVan's research interests include comparative democratization, political institutions and economic development, and authoritarianism.
+Dr. LeVan's research interests include democratization, comparative institutions, African security, and political theory.

 Executive Experience